sal55/langs/pclang/pcl_opcodes.md

 **Name** The name of a function (defined with `proc` or `extproc`) or variable (defined with `istatic`, `zstatic`, `param` or `local`). it is marked with `m` in the tables.

-**Number** An integer or float literal like 12345 or 67.89
+**Number** An integer or float literal like `12345` or `67.89`

-**String** A zero-terminated string literal like "ABC\nDEF"; here the operand is pointer to string data stored elsewhere (PCL takes care of that)
+**String** A zero-terminated string literal like `"ABC\nDEF"`; here the operand is a pointer to string data stored elsewhere (PCL takes care of that)

 **Label** Labels are numeric, and specified like this: `#1234`.
-Label numbers are arbitrary, but it is suggested they are kept stored and allocated incrementally (because the value is used to index internal tables and they have a limited size)
+Label numbers are arbitrary, but it is suggested they are kept small and allocated incrementally (because the value is used to index internal tables and they have a limited size)

 **Charstring** This is a string literal like `ABCDEF`, non-zero-terminated, and as immediate data.
 This is only used in `data` instructions.